akshell/docs/ref/ak/http.rst

 .. module:: http

-HTTP status code constants are properties of the :mod:`http` module.
+HTTP status code constants are properties of the ``http`` module.
 The most popular constants a described here.
 You are unlikely to need other constants, but if you do, see the `source code`_ and the `List of HTTP status codes`__ Wikipedia page.

-.. _source code: http.js_
+.. _source code: http_
 __ http://en.wikipedia.org/wiki/List_of_HTTP_status_codes